GemeenteNijmegen/os-remote-sensing/README.md

 If you like to run the Python procedure from Rstudio, read the instructions in SRC>python.R

 Python: Define the neighbourhood code(s) in the neighbourhood.csv file.
-You may either use your own color infrared (CIR) aerial photo (must included infrared-band) or extract the region from the main aerial photo of the Netherlands*.
+You may either use your own color infrared (CIR) aerial photo (must include infrared-band) or extract the region from the main aerial photo of the Netherlands*.
 You may use ecw as file-format.
 Please verify and adjust settings in 'start.py'